Electric activity at magnetic moment fragmentation in spin ice: Results

 where $\kappa$ is the scalar spin chirality,

-and the coefficient $c$ in the nondegenerate Hubbard model is $c=24et^3/\hbar U^2$~\cite{BBMK}.
-In most spin ice systems the spins are intrinsically noncoplanar, thus one can expect the appearance of such currents in triangles in kagome systems and in tetrahedra in pyrochlores.
-The question is thus what would become of these currents (and the corresponding orbital moments $\vec L \sim \vec j$), and of course with electric dipoles, when the system goes into the moment fragmentation state~\cite{footnote:2}.
-As the effects connected with these currents and with the respective orbital moments have less apparent experimental consequences, we will present in the main text only the corresponding results, the detailed treatment being deterred to Supplementary Information (SI).
+and the coefficient $c$ in the nondegenerate Hubbard model is given by $c=24et^3/\hbar U^2$~\cite{BBMK}.
+In most spin ice systems the spins are intrinsically noncoplanar, thus one can expect the appearance of such currents in triangles in some kagome systems and in tetrahedra in pyrochlores.
+The question is thus what would become of these currents (and the corresponding orbital moments ${\bf L} \sim {\bf j}$), and of course with electric dipoles, when the system goes into the moment fragmentation state~\cite{footnote:2}.
+As the effects connected with these currents and with the respective orbital moments have less apparent experimental consequences, we will present in the main text only the corresponding results, the detailed treatment being deferred to Supplementary Information.

 {\bf Kagome systems.} In kagome spin ice, with monopoles and antimonopoles at every triangle (disordered and mobile in the usual case) the electric dipoles exist already in the ground state.
-But in the usual situation, without MF, they are random and fluctuating, Fig.~\ref{FIG:1}(c).
+But in the usual situation, without MF, they are random and fluctuating, Fig.~\ref{FIG:1}(b).

 This however strongly changes if we go to the moment fragmentation state with ordered monopoles and antimonopoles.
-In this case each $\mu$-triangle is surrounded by three $\bar\mu$ triangles.
+In this case each triangle with the monopole $\mu$ is surrounded by three triangles with antimonopoles $\bar\mu$.
 One immediately sees that in this case there would always exist monopole--antimonopole ($\mu$--$\bar\mu$) pairs with the common spin being this ``special'' spin for both triangles, Fig.~\ref{FIG:2}(a).
-But as explained above, in this case the electric dipoles in these triangles would always point towards each other and would be ``paired'' into a state $(\vec d, -\vec d)$ without net dipole moment (but with nonzero quadrupole moment), see Fig.~\ref{FIG:2}.
+But as explained above, in this case the electric dipoles in these triangles would always point towards each other and would be ``paired'' into a state $({\bf d}, -{\bf d})$ without net dipole moment (but with nonzero quadrupole moment), see Fig.~\ref{FIG:2}(a).